 ELIGIBILITY REQUIREMENTS AND PROGRAM RULES

-- Must be currently enrolled as a graduate, law or medical student, with University Park as the primary campus of enrollment
+- Must be enrolled in the current semester as a graduate, law or medical student, with University Park as the primary campus of enrollment

 - Must live off campus at a residence that does not already participate in a CATABUS program